w3c/i18n-discuss/notes/chinese-client-server.md

 * More than 10 million Chinese residents use characters not in Unicode.
 * In a digital society, each person needs to deal with at least 10 other people, which involves hundreds of millions of people providing public and government services, and the ability to input, display, store, read, print, and exchange information is a basic requirement.
-* The service industries, which is estimated to employ over 10 million people, requires real-name network verification in accordance with anti-money-laundering regulations.
+* The service industries employ over 10 million people.
+They require real-name network verification in accordance with anti-money-laundering regulations.
 Historically, names of people and places were handwritten or spoken, but in a digital society, every character needs to be encoded.
 * Since GB 2312, GBK, and Big5 encodings were used in the early days, a few missing characters were encoded with PUA, including 52 characters in GBK (later officially included in [CJK Unified Ideographs Extension A](https://www.unicode.org/charts/PDF/U3400.pdf)), 415 characters created by [Sogou Pinyin](https://en.wikipedia.org/wiki/Sogou_Pinyin), more than 4,700 characters created by Mainland China's Resident Identity Cards (more than 4,500 characters have been officially encoded in September 2023), more than 5,000 characters created by the Government of Hong Kong, and so on.
 * The addition of Chinese characters in Unicode is a complicated project.
 Some characters are actually typos, called "ghost characters" (e.g. ⿺辵袁, which is really 遠), and some characters are duplicate encoded (e.g. 㖈 and 䎛、㦳 and 㘽, etc.), which need to be handled correctly in order to avoid legal disputes.
 * General processing methods, such as the National Ethnic Affairs Commission `[R18]`, clearly state that only Chinese characters within the GB 18030 and GB 13000 standards are allowed to be used, and other characters not included in the standards are replaced by pinyin.
 Other livelihood service operating procedures `[R22]` state that personal names are not fully checked when using alternative approaches (split characters or pinyin) for PUA or other non-standard characters.
-* Taiwan's household registration convention allows only the use of Chinese characters in a general dictionary for names, which may be 30,000-50,000 characters.
+* Taiwan's household registration convention allows only the use of Chinese characters in a general dictionary, which may be 30,000-50,000 characters.
 The Korean character list for personal names contains 8,142 Hanja characters.

 ### Scenario 2